 How many ribs are there in a half-rack?

-As the name of the cut suggests, half-rack contains half of the full rack of ribs.
+As the name of the cut suggests, the half-rack contains half of the full rack of ribs.
 So you can expect a half rack to consist of 7 or 8 ribs.
-It could have less if the ribs suffered damage during the butchering.
+It could have been less if the ribs suffered damage during the butchering.

 When ordering half a rack in a restaurant, you can expect to be served 3-8 ribs.